paulosabayomi/custup-doc/docs/options/main.md

 ### css_font_link

 ::::tip Note
-Only Google Fonts link is currently supported out of the box, other fonts link may not work as expected
+Only Google Fonts links are currently supported out of the box, other font links may not work as expected
 ::::

 - *Optional*
 - **Type:** *`string`*
 - Default: `https://fonts.googleapis.com/css2?family=Lato&display=swap`

-To change CustUp's font set this to a link to Google Fonts
+To change CustUp's font set this to a link to a Google Font you want to use

 ### css_font_name